Hurricane Season (novel): Writing and structure

 Melchor came up with the idea for the story after reading a crónica roja (crime report) about the murder of a woman whose body was discovered in a canal in rural Veracruz.
 The crime was committed by a man who claimed to have killed the woman because she attempted to bewitch him.
 Melchor initially planned to investigate the crime further and transform it into a non-fiction novel similar to the style of Truman Capote's In Cold Blood (1966).
 However, she chose not pursue the non-fiction style due to the dangers of traveling and researching in areas with a strong presence of drug trafficking organizations.
 Melchor instead decided to explore the story through fiction.

 The novel consists of eight chapters, the first and final two of which are relatively short in length.
-The other chapters are longer in length and feature detailed narration of several of the main characters of the novel.
+The other chapters are longer and feature detailed narration of several of the main characters of the novel.
 Each chapter focuses on one of the characters and their respective relationship with the murder of the Witch.
 The long chapters are made up of a single block of text without paragraph divisions and are written in a colloquial language that incorporates characteristics of the Mexican oral tradition.
 Melchor's narrative style was inspired by that of Gabriel García Márquez in his novel The Autumn of the Patriarch (1975), which Melchor mentions in the acknowledgements section of Hurricane Season.

 Melchor decided on the novel's style and structure after writing the first two chapters, which spontaneously took on the form of an intense narrative without paragraph breaks.
 From this, she made it a "technical challenge" to maintain the same narrative style throughout the rest of the work.
 Melchor was in a "very pessimistic" state of mind while writing the novel due the violence, misogyny and homophobia plaguing the region at that time.
 Melchor says Hurricane Season is, as a whole, largely about "being young and having no future—and feeling this incredible urge to escape through any means possible."